Supporting Educators • Promoting Learning

 - Temperature – is the teaching studio warm enough to prevent “cold hands” without being too warm (which is unhealthy)

 - Air Quality – is there regular fresh air, as well as air freshener to remove unwanted odours?
 What about negative ions?
-(I’ll be covering that question more in an article soon!)
+I’ve written about this in more detail in this post: The Pianist’s Air.

 - Space – is there plenty of room to move?
 Both student(s) and teacher need plenty of personal space and room to move.